Important COVID-19 Information

 Donating through AmpleHarvest.org is not limited just to backyard gardeners.
 Millions of Americans grow tomatoes, cucumbers, berries and other foods on their patio or rooftop.
+Millions more have homes with fruit trees they planted, or was planted by the previous homeowner.
 Even urban dwellers find that they can easily grow herbs (fresh chives, parsley, mint, and other herbs are particularly appreciated by pantry clients) in windowsill gardens.
 Lastly, many food pantries use AmpleHarvest.org to list those store bought items (canned foods, paper goods, toiletries, etc.) they are most in need of, making AmpleHarvest.org helpful to shoppers as well as gardeners.

 AmpleHarvest.org is an opt-in directory – only those pantries that choose to participate or are registered by their managing food bank will appear.
 Since most food pantries find that the garden produce is quickly taken by their clients – often within hours of delivery by the gardeners, refrigerated storage at the pantry is rarely an issue.
 Food pantries, almost always struggling to meet an ever growing need for food assistance, greatly appreciate the community support AmpleHarvest.org enables them to receive.

 Please note the proper use of our name is “AmpleHarvest.org”.
 The name of the non-profit running AmpleHarvest.org is “AmpleHarvest.org, Inc.”